OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

 The results are presented as a table.
 You can filter or sort the table, and download it through the user interface (UI) for further analysis.

-Explore the local fitness landscape of each sequence using the quick links to the **Substitution analysis** page.
+Explore the local fitness landscape of each sequence using the quick links to the **Substitution Analysis** page.
 This will run single site analysis for the specified sequence with your prompt.
 You can also add new sequences to the job using the **Add sequences** button.
 Details of your input sequence can be found in **Query details**.

 The PoET **History** page allows you to view and access past jobs, sorted by created date, job type, and status.
 Clicking the job ID will take you to the results page for that job.